Desmond Bane NBA Preview vs. the Trail Blazers

 Trail Blazers 2022-23 Defensive Insights

-- Giving up 117.4 points per game last season made the Trail Blazers the 23rd-ranked team in the NBA defensively.
+- The Trail Blazers were 23rd in the league defensively last year, allowing 117.4 points per game.

-- In terms of rebounds, the Trail Blazers were 14th in the NBA last season, conceding 43.2 per game.
+- On the boards, the Trail Blazers gave up 43.2 rebounds per contest last year, 14th in the NBA in that category.

-- Giving up an average of 27.0 assists last season, the Trail Blazers were the worst squad in the NBA.
+- Conceding an average of 27 assists last season, the Trail Blazers were the worst team in the NBA.

-- Conceding 12.5 made three-pointers per game last year, the Trail Blazers were 18th in the NBA in that category.
+- In terms of three-point defense, the Trail Blazers were 18th in the NBA last year, conceding 12.5 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!